RodionGork/msp430f2101-blinker/README.md

 or better than 8-bit AVRs (popular in Arduinos).
 But programming is simple and they have SOIC and even DIP packages - valuable for those who have troubles with TSSOP / LQFP.
 Also they (like STM32 or LPC) have UART bootloader which allows to start working with them even without special programming hardware.
 See [MSP430G2553IN20](http://www.ti.com/product/MSP430G2553) for example.

+**Important UPD:** don't erase the whole memory unless really necessary - it contains also factory clock calibration settings.
+Usually it is enough to erais main flash memory only, but password file is needed.
+It should contain the bytes of interrupt vector table.
+See comments in `burn.sh` also.